b-zhao/b-zhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a computer science PhD student at the [University of California, San Diego](https://www.ucsd.edu), advised by [Rose Yu](https://roseyu.com).
+I am a fourth year computer science PhD student at the [University of California, San Diego](https://www.ucsd.edu), advised by [Rose Yu](https://roseyu.com).
 I received my Master's degree in computer science from [Georgia Institute of Technology](https://www.gatech.edu), and Bachelor degrees in computer science and physics from the [University of Illinois at Urbana-Champaign](https://illinois.edu).

 I am interested in mathematical structures in deep learning.
 Currently, I am studying symmetries in the parameter space of neural networks, as well as their impact on optimization, generalization, and the loss landscape.